mattermost/mattermost-handbook/operations/research-and-development/product/release-process/feature-release.md

         - Also triage tickets in the backlog
 2. Release Manager:
     - Post this checklist in [Release Checklist](https://community.mattermost.com/core/channels/release-checklist) channel
-    - Follow that feature PR reviews are prioritized and post a list of outstanding feature PRs in the [Release Discussion](https://community.mattermost.com/core/channels/release-discussion) channel as needed
+    - Follow that feature PR reviews are prioritized and post a list of outstanding feature PRs in the [Release: Self-Managed](https://community.mattermost.com/core/channels/release-discussion) channel as needed
     - Prior to the cut to Self-Managed, the Release manager reviews new feature flags and provides a report to the PM/QA team for their review.
 Essentially a feature will be included in a Self-Managed release once the feature flag has been removed.
          - Discuss turning off feature flags if severe bugs found
     - Confirm with PMs that each Enterprise feature is in the correct [pricing SKU](https://about.mattermost.com/pricing/)